Prepared 3 October 2017, latest change May 13th, 2020

 The basis for processing personal data is the consent of the person – in this case, a visitor to an event – granted in conjunction with registration, as well as the controller’s justified benefit.

 Personal data is processed in order to calculate and compile statistics on visitor numbers, and it is used as the basis for analysis that benefits the business.
 Data is collected in order to calculate the official number of visitors and to develop events.
-Data is used for marketing in conventional forms, as well as in electronic and text message form.
+Data is used for marketing in conventional forms, as well as through digital means and text messages.
 By providing a mobile phone number, the customer is granting consent for direct marketing messages to be sent to the mobile phone number.

 If the data subject’s data is not entered properly, the registration may be invalidated as the controller cannot in such cases commit itself to a contract between the controller and the data subject in relation to the attendance.